 Why is spay and neuter important?
-For the average pet owner, they may not realize just how absolutely vital spay and neuter is for their pets and our communities.
+For the average pet owner or feral cat feeder, they may not realize just how absolutely vital spay and neuter is for their pets and our communities.

-If you’re a pet owner or a person who found a colony of hungry feral cats, or a person who is looking to take in a barn cat or three, then this is for you.
-This post is to educate the billions of people in the United States (or elsewhere) that may not realize these facts.
+If you’re a pet owner or a person who found a colony of hungry feral cats, or a person who is looking to adopt a barn cat or three, then this is for you.
+This post is to educate the billions of people in the United States (or elsewhere) that may not realize why spaying and neutering cats is so important.

 Maybe they feel the message spread by spay and neuter advocates is exaggerated or misleading.

 I can tell you absolutely that they are not exaggerated OR misleading.
-I will even offer my own personal experience with these things that conclusively proves the animal rescue experts are absolutely right.
+I will even offer my own personal experience with these things that conclusively proves the veterinarians, animal welfare groups, rescues, and cat experts are absolutely right.

 Spay and neuter is the MOST important way you can care for your furry family members.
 If you love them, then spaying and neutering isn’t an option.
 It’s mandatory.